+The big divide, at least in the early days, is how well these devices handle Android Apps.
 Perhaps not surprisingly, the ARM-powered Chromebook Plus did a much better with Android app support out of the gate.
 Sure, Intel processors can run Android apps and have been able to for some time, but Android app developers are likely way more inclined to make sure their app is smooth on ARM first as the majority of their customer base is Android phones with ARM chips.

 Though less powerful overall, the Plus chews through Android apps quite well, and that may matter a lot to some of you.
 We’ll follow up on this with a stand-alone video with some comparisons between apps and standard Chrome OS stuff running on the Plus and Pro so you can see the difference.
 For the time being, just know that Android is a little better on the Plus.

+But not much.
+Compared with the way The Verge portrayed Android apps on the Pro, this is a totally different expereince: in a good way.
 Either way, do keep in mind that, for the next month or two, the Android experience is still going to be a bit of Wild Wild West.
 We have a pretty firm word from Google that when the Chromebook Pro becomes available in late April, Play Store support will finally be out of Beta.
 At that point, we can only guess at how well it will all work together.

+Better than it does now, likely, but that is really only a hope.
+It isn’t a guarantee.
 So if Android Apps are a buying decider for you, the slight edge the Plus holds in the app category may be a short-lived one.

 Here’s the bottom line for many of you.
 If you are buying a Samsung Chromebook with Android Apps in mind right now, the Plus should be where you gravitate to.
 You are likely to see less issue with apps for the time being.

+If you are buying it to use as a productivity machine, you may need to wait on the Pro.
 The Plus is fine for casual use and Android apps.
 All the good stuff from the Pro is here, minus the pure muscle.

 The Pro is a better Chromebook, but right now, not a better Android tablet-type device.
 Given the current state of Android on Chrome OS, that doesn’t sound like a big loss.
 But as the app experience becomes more refined, we can’t definitively say that the experience on Intel-powered devices won’t always lag behind their ARM counterparts.
 It’s simply unclear.